Scott Howell (political consultant): Notable campaigns

-Content to follow

 2002 Georgia Senate Race

 In 2002, Howell's client Saxby Chambliss defeated incumbent Senator Max Cleland.
 Supporters of Cleland blamed a Chambliss TV ad featuring the likenesses of Osama bin Laden and Saddam Hussein, while criticizing Cleland's votes against homeland security measures.
 The ad, which Cleland supporters claimed questioned the senator's patriotism, was removed after protests from prominent politicians including Republicans like John McCain and Chuck Hagel.
 Chambliss supporters claimed the ad didn't question Cleland's patriotism, but rather his judgment.
 Although these ads are frequently mentioned as examples of work by Scott Howell, Howell has repeatedly denied that he produced this particular ad.

 2006 Tennessee Senate Race

 In October 2006, Howell was revealed as the producer, with Terry Nelson, of the "Harold, Call Me" attack ad used against democratic Tennessee Senatorial candidate Rep. Harold Ford Jr. in which a white woman said that she had met Ford at a Playboy party.
 The ad concludes with the woman speaking to the camera and saying to Ford "Call me."

 Coverage of the controversy characterized Howell as a "protégé" of Karl Rove.